H-1B Cap Exempt Visas: How They Work and Who Qualifies

 Once you know your filing path, processing time becomes the next consideration.

-Typical processing times range from two to six months, depending on the service center and workload.
+Typical processing times range from five to seven months, depending on the service center and workload.
+This includes the time required for the Department of Labor to process the Labor Condition Application.
 Premium processing is available for an additional fee and guarantees a decision within 15 calendar days.
+As of March 1, 2026, the premium processing fee is $2,965.

 Delays can occur if USCIS issues a Request for Evidence (RFE), often related to proving employer affiliation or specialty occupation criteria.

-Because cap-exempt petitions can be filed at any time, employers can align start dates with project or academic schedules rather than the federal fiscal year.
+Because petitions can be filed at any time, employers who qualify for exemption can align start dates with project or academic schedules rather than the federal fiscal year.

 Processing time affects planning, but so does how long the visa remains valid.